MegaMaxim10/P2PTinyWfMS/README.md

 ## Installation ##
 The installation and configuration of the environment is quite simple.
 Precisely, it is necessary to:

-- Install Java 8 32 bits and configure the *path* environment variable of your system
+- Install the 32-bit Java 8 and configure the *path* environment variable of your system
 - Unzip the provided version of Eclipse into a directory of your choice
 - Start Eclipse and import the supplied projects from this repository in the following order:
 	-	First of all all the projects contained in the archive in the `SON-Artifacts` directory; these are required dependencies for the prototype's operation